 The FMC Act and regulations also contain many obligations that you will need to comply with when you have a licence even though they are not called licence conditions.
 For example section 412 of the FMC Act requires you to report various matters to the FMA as soon as practicable, including any breach (or likely breach) of your market services licensee obligations and any other material changes of circumstances.
+Also, section 438 of the FMC Act requires you to report material breaches of certain limits under your investment authority (limit breaks) to the FMA.
+FMA has consulted on a proposed framework and methodology concerning when limit breaks must be considered to be material and have published guidance on this issue in early 2015.

-As at 1 December 2014, the regulations that impose additional licence conditions on a P2P lending licence are regulations 191, 193 and 195 of the Regulations.
+As at 1 December 2014, the regulations that impose additional licence conditions on a DIMS licence are regulations 191, 193 and 194 of the Regulations.
 Appendix 2 sets out these regulations, but you should refer to the FMC Act and Regulations in full to understand your market service licensee obligations.